A Unified Recovery of Structured Signals Using Atomic Norm: Recovery Results

-In order to make \eqref{equ:wrong} feasible, we have to refine the choice of $v$.
+In order to make \eqref{equ:wrong} feasible, we have to restrict the choice of $v$.
 Therefore we will propose two strengthened null space properties that restrict $v$ to be the best $s$-term approximation of $z$.

 \begin{definition} Recall $z_s$ as defined in \eqref{equ:zs}.

 (a) $\Ac$ is said to have the stable $\Wc$ null space property of order $s$ with the NSP constant $\rho<1$ ($\Wc$-$s$-$\rho$-NSP) if

 (b) $\Ac$ is said to have the robust $\Wc$ null space property of order $s$ ($\Wc$-$s$-RNSP) if there exist constants $\tau>0$ and $0<\rho<1$ such that